iapyeh/GGeditor/docs/User Guide.rst

 ..
 Hint::

     You can set background-color for header rows by assign CSS in the /docs/static/theme_overrides.css.
-For example:
+For example\:

     .wy-table-responsive table th {
        background-color: #f0f0f0;